BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 This revolving credit scheme allows us, and you, to effectively and accurately manage outstanding balances in real time.

-## Establishing your Sales Credit Limits
+## Managing Limits for your Sub-Agents

 You are able to split your total sales limit across your sub-agents as you see fit.
 - Deposit Receipt Limit